Efficient algorithms for three-dimensional axial and planar random assignment problems

 \section{Abstract}

-Beautiful formulas are known for the expected cost of random two-dimensional assignment problems, but in higher dimensions, even the scaling is not known.
-In 3 dimensions and above, the problem has natural ``planar'' and ``axial'' versions, both of which are NP-hard.
-For 3-dimensional Planar random assignment instances of size $n$, the cost scales as $\Omega(1/n)$, and a main result of the present paper is the first polynomial-time algorithm that, with high probability, finds a solution of cost $O(n^{-1+\e})$, for arbitrary positive $\e$ (or indeed $\e$ going slowly to~0).
-For 3-dimensional Axial assignment, the lower bound is $\Omega(n)$, and we give a new efficient matching-based algorithm that returns a solution with expected cost $O(n \log n)$.
+Beautiful formulas are known for the expected cost of random two-dimensional assignment problems, but in higher dimensions even the scaling is not known.
+In three dimensions and above, the problem has natural ``Axial'' and ``Planar'' versions, both of which are NP-hard.
+For 3-dimensional Axial random assignment instances of size $n$, the cost scales as $\Omega(1/n)$, and a main result of the present paper is a linear-time algorithm that, with high probability, finds a solution of cost $O(n^{-1+o(1)})$.
+For 3-dimensional Planar assignment, the lower bound is $\Omega(n)$, and we give a new efficient matching-based algorithm that with high probability returns a solution with cost $O(n \log n)$.